 Once you’ve gone past Holkham bay, you can either turn eastwards or westwards, both have wonderful sand dunes where you can shelter and make your base, or you can just walk away from others and plonk your gear down and spend the rest of the day enjoying yourself, having a picnic, playing cricket, tennis, football or just talking the day away.
 Bliss!
 This really is one of the best Norfolk beaches.

-This is definitely a bucket and spade beach, but you're guaranteed not to have to squeeze onto the beach with everyone else.
+This is definitely a bucket and spade beach, and you're guaranteed not to have to squeeze onto the beach with everyone else.
 Plenty of room for everyone.

 They come here annually, bringing their horses to exercise them on the beach.
 It is a wonderful sight if you manage to time it right, usually at the beginning of July.

-You can easily walk from Holkham all the way to Wells-next-the-Sea to the East, or Burnham Overy Staithe to the West.
-This is a beautiful walk, and you can vary it by going one way on the beach and come back via the pine forests, looking out for any wildlife on the way.
+You can also easily walk from Holkham all the way to Wells-next-the-Sea to the East, or Burnham Overy Staithe to the West.
+This is a really stunning walk and one of best stretches of the Norfolk Coast Path.

-And from the car park, if you don’t want to follow everyone along the board walk to the beach, why not head westwards.
-If you turn left as you pass through the gates towards the beach, walk along the North Coast Path and on reaching the Washington Hide, you can take the right hand walk towards the sea and you come out away from everyone, onto the dunes and beach and into solitude!
+Most visitors arriving at Holkham beach walk along the board walk straight ahead from the car park.
+If you don’t feel like following everyone along this board walk, why not head westwards for a short distance.
+If you turn left as you pass through the car parking gates towards the beach, walk along the North Coast Path and on reaching the Washington Hide, you can take the right hand turn along another board walk and out towards the sea.
+By doing this, you come out away from everyone, onto the dunes and beach and into solitude!

 As with a few other Norfolk beaches such as Titchwell and Cley , hidden behind Holkham beach are two bird watching hides which overlook the grazing marshes.
 These marshes are hugely important during the winter months for the famous pink-footed geese and brent geese.
 This is a very popular place for bird watchers to come and see the geese at dusk.
 Many a time will you see birders with their cameras and binoculars!